robstetson/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+user state is not stored on the server as the state is stored inside the token on the client instead

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+it allows us to encrypt portions of our code we would not the outside world to see

 3. How are unit tests different from integration and end-to-end testing?

+unit tests check that isolated parts of our code works correctly integration testing verifys all things are working together and E2E that behaves like a normal user would , and checks all functions work properly

 4. How does _Test Driven Development_ change the way we write applications and tests?

+it helps verify our results of inteded data